sajaawaheed/sajaawaheed/README.md

 Here are some ideas to get you started:

 - 🔭 I am a recent M.S.
 Bioinformatics graduate eager to enchance my skills in RNA-Seq.
+I'm interested in neuroinformatics.
 -->